cloudfoundry/docs-cfcr/docs/installing/aws/deploying-bosh-aws.md

 This topic describes how to deploy BOSH for Kubo on Amazon Web Services (AWS).
 Installing Kubo requires deploying a BOSH Director.

-After completing the procedures in this topic, continue to the [Configuring IaaS Routing for AWS](routing-aws/) topic.

 In the procedures below, you use [Terraform](https://www.terraform.io/docs/) to pave your infrastructure and create a bastion VM.
 Then you deploy a BOSH Director from the bastion VM.

 ##Step 1: Set Up Your Shell Environment